Prague in January

 Festivals and Things to Do

 If you are born in January then treat yourself to a piece of Bohemian Garnet because Garnet is your birthstone.
+Likewise it makes a great gift for a friend.
 Take a look at the Bohemian Garnet page.

 January 1st usually at 6pm sees the Official Firework display.
 As the area on Letna Park is usually the launch point then you’ll get the best views from the riverside close to the Hotel Intercontinental and Rudolfinum.
 Details will be on the New Year page.